The art of acquiring new customers

 If the price point of your products is causing hesitation among would-be customers, a discount for first-time customers could give you the leg up on this hurdle.

 Offering new customers a percentage discount on their first order, perhaps combined with free next-day delivery, gives cautious shoppers the nudge they need to opt in for the first time.
+It also ensures you are acquiring new customers and not just building a list of ‘prospects’.
+If you are offering an incentive, make sure it is backed by an automation campaign to remind people that have signed up but not yet made that purchase.

-From there, there are countless ways to cross-sell, upsell and straight-up sell to your existing customers.
+Once your customer has made that first purchase, there are countless ways to cross-sell, upsell and straight-up sell to your existing customers.
 Make sure you learn and then leverage what motivates them to buy.

-Again, visibility plays a vital role in using discounts to drive customer acquisition.
+Again, visibility plays a vital role in using discounts to acquire customer acquisition.
 Who’s going to be lured by a discount they don’t know exists or applies to them?
 Shout about your first-time customer offers from the rooftops.
 Use on-site banners, exit popups and automated email marketing campaigns triggered upon email signup.

 The focus should be – Leave no window shopper behind.
 However, be careful that you aren’t acquiring new customers that are only hanging around for discounts.

-While you’re up there, don’t forget to make some noise about any new and upcoming product launches.
+Don’t forget to make some noise about any new and upcoming product launches.
 Each new release could be that perfect, problem-solving product one of your subscribers has been waiting for – the ultimate incentive to convert.

 It’s easy to forget that driving sales involves a partnership between your marketing function and your business offering.